 It is a good idea to surround yourself with positive people.
 During your pregnancy, you can be more vulnerable to negative self-talk, and it can affect you in a negative way.
 If you are feeling that you are not getting the support you need, share that with those around you.

 Loving Your Body After Pregnancy:

-After your baby is born your body has to adjust and return to a non-pregnant body.
+After your baby is born, your body has to adjust and return to a non-pregnant state.
 Your uterus will need time to shrink, so don’t expect a flat belly after your delivery.
 Remember, your body has been through a lot in giving birth and needs time to recuperate.
 Give yourself some time to rest and catch up on some sleep.
-It’s ok to ask your family and friends for help with the baby so you can catch some zzzz’s.
+It’s okay to ask your family and friends for help with the baby so you can nap.

 Compiled using information from the following sources:

 The Unofficial Guide to Having a Baby Second Ed.
 Douglas, Ann, et al, Ch.
 19.